GrowflowTeam/javascript/README.md

 Then,

 1. Run `yarn run yalc` inside `growflow-common/packages/ui` (this will also build the bundle)
+1. Back inside `wholesale-frontend`, inside the root `package.json` file, under the `workspaces` property, add a new entry `.yalc/@*/*`
-2. Inside `wholesale-frontend`, run `yalc link "@growflow/ui"`
+1. Inside `wholesale-frontend`, run `yalc link "@growflow/ui"`
-3. That should be it.
-If something isn't right, try deleting `yarn.lock`, re-run `yarn install`, and re-run `yalc link "@growflow/ui"`
+1. That should be it.
+If something isn't right, run `yarn clean` and re-run `yarn install`
-4. After making a change to `@growflow/ui`, you have to re-run `yarn run yalc` for the changes to propagate to `wholesale-frontend`
+1. After making a change to `@growflow/ui`, you have to re-run `yarn run yalc` for the changes to propagate to `wholesale-frontend`
-5. When you are done developing, and **before** you push any changes that modify `yarn.lock`, make sure you run `yalc remove --all`.
+1. When you are done developing, and **before** you push any changes that modify `yarn.lock`, make sure you run `yalc remove --all` and delete the `workspaces` entry created above inside the root `package.json` file.
 This prevents `yarn.lock` from incorrectly thinking there is a local copy of `@growflow/ui` instead of pulling from npm.

 ## Scripts